 I know this may look like much to ask and a verbal request seems fine.

 However, writing a letter proves your seriousness.
-If you craft it good enough, there is a good chance you get what you want.
+If you craft it well enough, there is a pretty good chance you get what you want.

 Here is an example.